2 injured in grenade attack near Kashmir university in Srinagar

 One killed, 15 injured in grenade attack in Srinagar

-Jammu and Kashmir is on high alert since the Centre's August 5 move when it decided to revoke the erstwhile state's special status via Article 370.
+J&K is on high alert since the Centre's August 5 move when it decided to revoke the erstwhile state's special status via Article 370.

-On October 31, the state of Jammu and Kashmir was formally transitioned into two Union Territories of Jammu and Kashmir and Ladakh.
+On October 31, the state of J&K was formally transitioned into two Union Territories of Jammu and Kashmir and Ladakh.